JLowborn/FIAP/Development And Coding For Security/ChaCha20 Ransomware/README.md

-### IMPORTANT NOTE: This code may cause damage to your system, please be careful.
+### IMPORTANT NOTE: This code may harm your system, proceed with caution.